-Repeatability and intermediate precision were determined using human samples and controls in accordance with the CLSI (Clinical and Laboratory Standards Institute) EP5 requirements (4 aliquots per run, 1 run per day, 21 days).
-The following results were obtained:
+Precision was determined using human samples and controls in accordance with the CLSI (Clinical and Laboratory Standards Institute) EP05-A3 requirements with repeatability (n = 84) and intermediate precision (2 aliquots per run, 2 runs per day, 21 days).
+Results for repeatability and intermediate precision were obtained on the cobas c 503 analyzer.